 Research in Sociology at Emory (RISE)

 The type of research work required will vary by faculty member or graduate student.
-Examples of the kind of assistance that may be requested: survey pilot testing assistance; data entry; interview transcription; literature summaries; study participant recruitment.
+Examples of the kind of assistance that may be requested include survey pilot testing assistance, data entry, interview transcription, literature summaries, archival analysis, data visualization, and study participant recruitment.

 Undergraduates accepted into this program will receive Sociology course credit for their research work.
 Typically, there are two options for course credit (one semester):

 - For 3 credits (as SOC 497R: Directed Research) students will work 9 hours per week.

 - For 4 credits (as SOC 497R: Directed Research) students will work 12 hours per week.